gohugoio/hugo/content/en/functions/data/GetCSV.md

 ## Remote resource alternative

-Consider using `resources.GetRemote` with [`transform.Unmarshal`] for improved error handling when accessing a remote resource.
+Consider using the [`resources.GetRemote`] function with [`transform.Unmarshal`] when accessing a remote resource to improve error handling and cache control.

 ```go-html-template
 {{ $data := "" }}